riverLaugh/LTS/README.md

 cargo lts yank "serde>=1.0.118"
 ```

 On the first run it will set up the registry fork, which may take a minute.
-After yanking or unyanking run `cargo update` to apply the changes to your `Cargo.lock`.
+After yanking or unyanking run `cargo update` or `cargo generate-lockfile` to apply the changes to your `Cargo.lock`.

 Multiple crates can be yanked at the same time: